I Bought A Two-Bedroom In NYC On A Freelancer's Salary — Here's How I Did It

 This is what New York real estate is like: Everything is a bit of a stretch — but that doesn’t deter the masses.
 Over the years, I had put down offers on a few apartments; offers that were passed over for more desirable ones time and time again.

 I work as a tailor and pattern maker for film and television, and fortunately, I was apartment hunting toward the end of a five-season series for a major distributor that I’d been working on.
-At the time, I’d amassed some fairly substantial savings from that job.
-I had enough for about 15% on an apartment in the $300,000s in the bank, and I was fairly certain I'd have no trouble securing loans for the remainder of my down payment.
+At the time, I’d amassed some fairly substantial savings from that job — enough for 20% on an apartment in the low $400,000s.
 My real-estate agent — a member of the National Association of REALTORS® — assured me I was in a good position to move forward.
 And so we did.

 Advertisement